 Having compassion flips a switch, creating, even more, possibilities for goodwill.

 So in other words, everything starts with curiosity.
+That in itself is the virtue of curiosity.
 We grow as individuals by learning and developing traits, habits, facts, talents based on information that we acquire.